Hubs-Foundation/turkey-portal/client/styles/readme.md

 #### Margin and Padding

-These classes are used for fast margin or padding with aditional mobile/tablet responsive behavior.
-Any size from 0-100 is available to use in the following pattern
+These classes are used for fast margin or padding with aditional mobile or desktop responsive behavior.
+Any size from 0-100 is available to use in the following pattern:

-##### Key
+#### Key

 m = margin
 p = padding